 - There is no longer a need to compare treatment of a complainant with that of a person who has not made or supported a complaint under the Act.

 The concept of dual discrimination is introduced by the Act and was due to come into effect in March 2011, but was later postponed.
 This is where an individual, who believes that he or she has been treated less favourably because of a combination of two protected characteristics can bring a combined claim, but only for direct discrimination (and with the exception of the protected characteristics of marriage/civil partnership and preganancy/maternity).
-If this concept is re-examined we will update accordingly.
+If this concept is re-examined we will update this accordingly.
+In March 2014 the Labour party said they would reintroduce this if they came to power.

 Other key points and changes